ryankoon/UBCDataQuerySystem/D3-contrib_ryankoon.md

 To parallelize the tasks, I focused on the (non-parsing) parts and converged with Alek's implementation of the HTML parser.
 Tests are written at the same time as the feature is being developed and is part of each feature branch.

-1. Support new keys and design new building and room interfaces to ensure minimal changes required in queryController to support the rooms dataset.
+1. Support new keys and design new building and room interfaces to ensure minimal changes required in Query Controller to support the rooms dataset.
 https://github.com/CS310-2016Fall/cpsc310project_team52/pull/51